Cyan: Web colors cyan and aqua

-The web color cyan shown at right is a secondary color in the RGB color model, which uses combinations of red, green and blue light to create all the colors on computer and television displays.
+The web color cyan is a secondary color in the RGB color model, which uses combinations of red, green and blue light to create all the colors on computer and television displays.
 In X11 colors, this color is called both cyan and aqua.
 In the HTML color list, this same color is called aqua, a name also used due to the color's common association with water, such as the appearance of the water at a tropical beach.

 The web colors are more vivid than the cyan used in the CMYK color system, and the web colors cannot be accurately reproduced on a printed page.
 To reproduce the web color cyan in inks, it is necessary to add some white ink to the printer's cyan below, so when it is reproduced in printing, it is not a primary subtractive color.

 Process cyan

-Cyan is also one of the common inks used in four-color printing, along with magenta, yellow, and black; this set of colors is referred to as CMYK.
+Cyan is one of the common inks used in four-color printing, along with magenta, yellow, and black; this set of primary colors is referred to as CMYK.
 In printing, the cyan ink is sometimes known as printer's cyan, process cyan, or process blue.

 While both the additive secondary and the subtractive primary are called cyan, they can be substantially different from one another.
 Cyan printing ink is typically more saturated than the RGB secondary cyan, depending on what RGB color space and ink are considered.
 That is, process cyan is usually outside the RGB gamut, and there is no fixed conversion from CMYK primaries to RGB.
 Different formulations are used for printer's ink, so there can be variations in the printed color that is pure cyan ink.
 This is because real-world subtractive (unlike additive) color mixing does not consistently produce the same result when mixing apparently identical colors, since the specific frequencies filtered out to produce that color affect how it interacts with other colors.
 Phthalocyanine blue is one such commonly used pigment.
 A typical formulation of process cyan is shown in the color box on the right.